pauladelosh/support-tools/README.md

 ### Extra

-If you have extra entries that you would like added to your ~/.ssh/config file you can add them to ~/.ssh/myconfig and they will automatically be appended to the ~/.ssh/config file.
+If you have extra entries that you would like added to your ~/.ssh/config file you can add them to ~/.ssh/myconfig and they will automatically be appended to the ~/.ssh/config file when running the install.sh script.